The beautiful variation of precious stones

 All the different civilizations have used stones as a means of beautifying through jewelry, the magical and healing properties stones were thought to have in aid for ailments and also as a form of payment.

 An unusual find was made in 1653 in Tournai, Belgium.
 It was the tomb of Childeric, king of the Salian Franks from 457 to 481 and the father of Clovis.
 The treasure eventually was given as a diplomatic gift in 1665 by Emperor Leopold to King Louis XIV of France.
 One of the items were 2 golden bees or cicadas with wings which held inset garnets.
 They were probably used to decorate the royal coat or the harness of the king’s horse.

-Napoleon was inspired by these Merovingian bees using them instead of the fleur-de-lys as the symbol of the French Empire.
+These Merovingian bees inspired Napoleon, using them instead of the Fleur-de-Lys as the symbol of the French Empire.
 In Paris, in the Louvre Museum, one can find a marble statue of Napoleon.
 On the photo of Napoleon’s statue, one can see these bees on his coat.

 The Traveler Jean-Baptiste Tavernier

 A jewel merchant and renowned traveler of the 17th century was Jean-Baptiste Tavernier.
 He lived from 1605 to 1689 and was the son of a French Protestant who had to escape from Antwerp due to religious persecution.

 Between 1632 and 1668, he made six voyages to the East.
 He visited many countries like Cyprus, Malta, Turkey, Syria, Iraq, Iran, Afghanistan, Pakistan, Indonesia, Sri Lanka, and India.

 In 1676 he published his two-volume Les six voyages de Jean Baptiste Tavernier.
 Already 200 years prior to his visit, diamond mines were operated in India.